FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 [Ambient Occlusion](https://learnopengl.com/Advanced-Lighting/SSAO) is an integral part of modern rendering, bringing contact shadows and approximating global illumination.
 Another topic as deep as the ocean, with so many implementations.
 Usually implemented by some form of "raytrace a bunch of rays and blur the result".

-In this [Shadertoy demo](https://www.shadertoy.com/view/4djSDy) the floor is evaluted *per-pixel* against the rigidly defined mathematical description of the sphere to get a soft, non-noisy, non-flickering occlusion contribution from the hovering ball.
+In this [Shadertoy demo](https://www.shadertoy.com/view/4djSDy), the floor is evaluated *per-pixel* against the rigidly defined mathematical description of the sphere to get a soft, non-noisy, non-flickering occlusion contribution from the hovering ball.
 This implementation is ***analytical***.
 Not just spheres, there are [analytical approaches](https://research.nvidia.com/sites/default/files/pubs/2010-06_Ambient-Occlusion-Volumes/McGuire10AOV.pdf) also for complex geometry.

-By extension, Unreal Engine has distance field approaches for [Soft Shadows]() and [Ambient Occlusion](), though one may argue signed distance field rendering doesn't fit the description, considering the distance field is precalculated into a volume texture.
+By extension, Unreal Engine has distance field approaches for [Soft Shadows](https://dev.epicgames.com/documentation/en-us/unreal-engine/distance-field-soft-shadows-in-unreal-engine) and [Ambient Occlusion](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-distance-field-ambient-occlusion-in-unreal-engine), though one may argue signed distance field rendering doesn't fit the description, considering the distance field is precalculated into a volume texture.

 ### Implementation comparison
+Now let's take a look
 <div class="toggleRes">
 	<div>
 	  <input type="radio" id="nativeCompare" name="resCompare" value="1" checked />